 The Library is working with 20 farmers from 6 West Bank communities to conserve four heirloom crops threatened by extinction.
 The Jadu’i Watermelon, Habeh Soda Wheat, White Cucumber, and Baladi Tomato are Ba’al crops, planted at the end of the rainy season, and grown without irrigation.
 The farmers lead workshops on Ba’al and other biocultural crops.

 Public Organization Rushnoi

-The Public Organization Rushnoi is working with 13 local fruit farmers to research and collect seeds and seedlings for planting and grafting heritage varieties of fruit trees using traditional methods.
+The Public Organization Rushnoi is working with 13 local fruit farmers in Tajikistan to research and collect seeds and seedlings for planting and grafting heritage varieties of fruit trees using traditional methods.
 The project includes the development of Rushnoi’s Apple Park and Botanical Garden, Kuhsori Alam, and its cultural museum and local farmers’ meeting center.